-- Help find and spot Lionfish hiding on the reefs
+- Find and spear Lionfish hiding on the reefs

 - 1-Tank afternoon boat dive to remote dive sites

-- Enjoy fresh grilled Lionfish cooked on the grill
+- Enjoy fresh Lionfish Ceviche on the boat after the dive

 - Do your part to help the environment